My First Attempt at Upholstering a Chair

 For MONTHS (like 12+… aka years), I’ve been threatening to take on a real grown-up upholstery project.
-And thanks to my new friends at Fairfield World… I got the courage.
+And thanks to my new friends at Fairfield World… I got the courage to upholster a chair.

 Disclosure: Fairfield world sent me all the foam for this project and their partner in upholstery crime, Dritz, jumped in with some of the smaller items like cording and zippers.
 Sadly, neither company sent anyone who could show me how to DO this project!